TaskRatchet/taskratchet-docs/timezones.md

 - Use the "Timezone" dropdown to change your timezone
 - Click or tap the "Save" button directly below the "Timezone" dropdown

-You should see a "Changes saved" message.
-Once you do, your timezone has been changed, and all due dates will now be treated in reference to your new timezone.
+All due dates will now be treated in reference to your new timezone.